lmfit/lmfit-py/doc/fitting.rst

             to calculate, or if there are a large number of objective evaluations per step (`ntemps * nwalkers * nvarys`).
   :type workers: int or Pool-like
+  :type float_behavior: str
+  :param float_behavior: Specifies the meaning of the objective function if it returns a float.
+One of:

+    'posterior' - the objective function returns a log-posterior probability

+    'chi2' - the objective function is returning :math:`\chi^2`.

+   See Notes for further details.
   :param is_weighted: Has your objective function been weighted by measurement
             uncertainties?
 If `is_weighted is True` then your objective function is assumed to return residuals that have been divided by